mpadeva/SoftUni-Courses/README.md

 # SoftUni-Courses

-Demo project for SoftUni Fundamentals with Python.I edited this on GitHub directly!✌
+Demo project for SoftUni Fundamentals with Python.

+I edited this on GitHub directly!✌

+This repository also contains cats and dogs!